adam-rumpf/scream-jam-2020/README.md

-# scream-jam-2020
+# Gradient Descent

-My horror game submission for Scream Jam 2020.
+A game about stumbling around in the darkness.
+My horror game submission for [Scream Jam 2020](https://itch.io/jam/scream-jam-2020).